 Personnel costs comprise salaries, wages, health care costs, pension and other financial considerations associated with services provided by the employees of the Authority.
-The personnel costs incurred in the year ended 31 December 2019 related to the Managing Director (through 30 September 2019; see Note 10) and one other employee (2018: solely the Managing Director).
+The personnel costs incurred in the year ended 31 December 2020 related to one employee (2019: to the Managing Director (through 30 September 2019; see Note 10) and one other employee).